 The libel that was the cause of the colony's only duel was printed on that press.
 The duel was fought in 1831 on the south bank of the river to the west of the present traffic bridge, the combatants being a Scotch lawyer named Clark and a merchant named Johnstone.
 The latter was fatally wounded and Clark was committed for trial, but acquitted, duelling being a venial offence in those days.
 The pair of duelling pistols used in the encounter are now in the police museum, in Perth.
 Hitchcock: 21-2.

-[A later historian, Allen Graham, writes that that the men were in partnership in a newspaper called The Inquisitor, and that the duel was actually fought on 18 August 1832.
-He also says that the duel was fought at the rear of William Graham's home, Richmond House.
-Allen Graham 2005, 'Early duels of Fremantle', Fremantle Studies, 4: 95-106.]
+A later historian, Allen Graham, writes that the men were in partnership in the newspaper called The Inquisitor, but that the duel was actually fought on 18 August 1832.
+He also says that the duel was fought at the rear of William Graham's home, Richmond House (which was, as Hitchcock writes, on the south bank of the river west of the traffic bridge).
+Allen Graham 2005, 'Early duels of Fremantle', Fremantle Studies, 4: 95-106.

 It appears that this newspaper has not (yet) been scanned for Trove, but there is an article in the (Hobart) Colonial Times (29 June 1831: 3) which reports on material from the Observer, as follows.

 We have elsewhere inserted a letter from the Swan, contradicting some prejudicial statements made some time since in the Hobart Town Courier.
 If all was as the letter states we should be most happy, but unfortunately accounts differ very much.
 No one among us ever insinuated aught prejudicial to the respectability of the Swannies, but when they would fain look down upon us as being less pure than themselves, and at the same time most earnestly entreat the Home Government to render them a Penal Settlement, surely it betokens a feeling of inconsistency to say the least.